Alex Van Pelt

-Gregory Alexander Van Pelt (born May 1, 1970) is an American football coach and former player who is the offensive coordinator for the Cleveland Browns of the National Football League (NFL).
-He previously served as an assistant coach for the Cincinnati Bengals, Green Bay Packers, Tampa Bay Buccaneers and Buffalo Bills.
+Gregory Alexander Van Pelt (born May 1, 1970) is an American professional football coach and former quarterback who currently serves as a senior offensive assistant with the Los Angeles Rams of the National Football League.
+He played in the NFL primarily with the Buffalo Bills.
+Van Pelt previously served as an assistant coach for the Bills, Cincinnati Bengals, Green Bay Packers, Tampa Bay Buccaneers, Cleveland Browns, New England Patriots.

 Playing career

 College

-Van Pelt attended the University of Pittsburgh, where he was a quarterback for the Panthers.
-When he graduated, Van Pelt held school passing records previously set by Dan Marino.
+Van Pelt attended the University of Pittsburgh, where he was a 4-year starting quarterback for the Panthers.
+When he graduated, Van Pelt broke school career passing records previously set by Dan Marino, holding records for most career passing yards, completions, and attempts in Pitt history.
 His single-season mark of 3,163 passing yards in 1992 was broken in 2003 by Rod Rutherford.